 International Studies.
 The minor consists of 18 hours of upper-division courses.
 Students are required to take History 485 plus one course from five of the following: Agriculture 295; Economics 321, 322, 333; Geography 381; French 311, 321, 381, 382; German 321, 381, 382; History 343, 432, 448, 482; Political Science 321, 322, 341; Religious Studies 301; Spanish 321, 322, 381, 382, 385, 386.

 Philosophy.
 The minor consists of the following courses: Philosophy 110-120 and an additional 12 hours of philosophy, at least nine hours of which must be courses numbered 300 or above.

 Religious Studies.
 The minor consists of the following courses: Religious Studies 201 and 15 hours of upper-division religious studies courses.

-The Pre-Theology Program has four requirements: 1) the fulfillment of the basic requirements for a B.A. or B.S., 2) the fulfillment of the general education requirements for a major which is to be selected from the disciplines listed in the four Areas of Study, 3) the fulfillment of the requirements for a minor which is to be selected from the four Areas of Study, and 4) the completion of a minimum of 18 hours of approved electives of which 12 must be upper-division.
+The Pre-Theology Program has four requirements: 1) the fulfillment of the basic requirements for a B.A. or B.S., 2) the fulfillment of the requirements for a major which is to be selected from the disciplines listed in the four Areas of Study, 3) the fulfillment of the requirements for a minor which is to be selected from the four Areas of Study, and 4) the completion of a minimum of 18 hours of approved electives of which 12 must be upper-division.
 All four areas of study must be represented in the selection of a major, a minor, and electives.
 A minimum of six elective hours is required in each Area of Study not covered by the major and the minor.
 A list of approved electives is available from the advisor.
 The major, the minor, and the electives will be specified on the basis of the recommendations by the Association of Theological Schools and the academic and professional needs of the student as determined by consultation with an advisor in the Department of History and Philosophy.

 Description of Courses